 What is a Short Sale?

 A short sale happens when the lender is shorted on a mortgage, meaning the lender accepts less than the total amount that is due.
 If your mortgage is $100,000, but your home is worth, say, $90,000, you are $10,000 short, not including costs to close the sale such as real estate commissions, recording fees or title and escrow charges.
 It is possible to have a short sale if your mortgage balance matches the sales price because there are still closing costs that will throw the sale into "short" territory.

-Sometimes, to avoid going through the costs of foreclosure, a lender will sanction a short sale by letting a buyer purchase the home for less than the mortgage balance while the home is in pre-foreclosure stage.
+Sometimes, to avoid going through the cost of foreclosure, a lender will sanction a short sale by letting a buyer purchase the home for less than the mortgage balance while the home is in pre-foreclosure stage.
 A pre-foreclosure stage is one of the three stages of foreclosures.

 Here are sample steps of a short sale: